podblog/octoblog/source/ack/index.markdown

 <a href="http://deepsleepstudio.com/">**Deepsleep**</a> - Alex Martinez, graphic designer of top-notchedness.
 He did the fancy logo you see up top.
 He'll do a fancy logo for you too if you ask nicely and pay him.
 The results are worth it.

+<a href="http://soulofmiami.org/">**James Echols - Soul of Miami**</a> - James was another person whom provided leverage for me to get off my ass and start a blog.
+I'm hideously late to the game but here we are, and thanks!
+Oh, and his blog's pretty useful if you want to know what's going on aside from club events in Miami.

+There's other cool helpful people, of course, but they don't have blogs or sites per se really, and linking to their social media profiles doesn't do much since they are private.
+But you all know who you are.
+Thanks!